 As a single mom of two teenage sons juggling two businesses, I understand how hectic mornings can become.
 Among the frenzy, breakfast often lands on the back burner.

-Skipping isn’t the answer, but neither are the high-sugar impact desserts (looking at you, banana nut low-fat muffin) that pass as sustenance.
+Skipping isn’t the answer, but neither is the high-sugar impact desserts (looking at you, banana nut low-fat muffin) that pass as sustenance.
 Breakfast sets your day’s metabolic tone.
 Skipping and sugar both set you up for all-day hunger, cravings, and overeating.